 What better way than to ease the stress of flying than through public art?
 The ART+COM installation welcomes passengers as they pass through Terminal 1 of Singapore’s renowned Changi Airport, consisting of more than 1,000 “falling” bronze raindrops synchronized to assume 16 shifting forms.
 Each droplet is connected to a motor that is individually operated by an encoder.
 A collaboration between artists, designers, and technologists, the living sculpture is a symbol of harmony and community.

 Beautiful Amsterdam!
-WATERLICHT is the dream landscape about the power and poetry of water.
+Waterlicht is the dream landscape about the power and poetry of water.
 As a virtual flood, it shows how high the water could reach without human intervention.
 Innovation is within the DNA of the Dutch landscape via its waterworks and creative thinking, yet we’ve almost seem to forgotten this.
-WATERLICHT is a powerful and poetic experience to remember.
+Waterlicht is a powerful and poetic experience to remember.
+And again, it’s a sculpture from Daan Roosegaarde.

 If you like to see or read more about extraordinary ideas in art, head over to these blogs: